webgme/webgme/src/client/js/services/Readme.md

 8. Branch selected on client (active branch = branch Y)
 9. Branch selection is changed on client to null (active branch = null)
 10. Active branch on client is deleted (active branch = null)
+11. Read-only commit is loaded
+12. Notification about read-only status change
+13. Create new branch from current commit and switch to it
+14. Remote connection is lost (enter read-only mode?, try to auto-reconnect)

 ## Services and event notification mechanism ##